-3068 3069 Once service has been established for residential and MFD customers, they will have completed a waste 3070 assessment or have had an opportunity to participate in one.
+3069 Once service has been established for residential and MFD customers, they will have completed a waste 3070 assessment or have had an opportunity to participate in one.
 If not, Contractor will maintain Contractor's 3071 "Boots on the Ground" approach to ensure customers have a chance to adjust service levels, container 3072 sizes, or quantities.
 Contractor will deploy one supervisor per collection vehicle during the first week of 3073 service to ensure services are being rendered to all customers.
 If any adjustments are needed for 3074 services, the route supervisors will contact a recycling coordinator to engage with the customer on the 3075 day of service.
 If the customer requests service changes, Contractor will facilitate the change within 24 3076 hours.
 3077

+3078

+3079

+3079

+3080

+3080

+3081

-Contractor will also begin the daily check-ins with assigned Public Works and County staff.
-The goal is to communicate and accommodate special requests generated directly from the County.
-Contractor will maintain an open line of communication with County staff during this transition time and throughout the life of this Agreement.
+and accommodate special requests generated directly from the County.
+Contractor will

+and accommunication with County staff during this transition time and throughout the

+and throughout the

+bits Agreement.